drannex42/FirefoxSidebar/readme.md

 }
 ```

-## Other Considerations

-If you dislike some of my my other changes to FF (added vivaldi's folder icon, removed the superbox, cleaned up the borders, removed the titlebar) then remove everything below CUSTOM MODIFICATIONS in userChrome.css

 ## TreeStyleTabs (Legacy)

-Either add the treestyletabs.css to your TST addon preferences or import the treestyletabs-\*.json preferences to your TST addon (_prefered_)
+Either add the firefox/treestyletabs.css to your TST addon preferences or import the treestyletabs-\*.json preferences to your TST addon (_prefered_)